More than you wanted to know, and less than you need to

-In 2014 I started Protea Corporate Consulting with my fellow Kimbia co-founder, Thon Morse; we provide individual technical and business consulting and develop softare to solve business problems, either directly or by working with your existing or outsourced development teams.
-You can learn more about our approach and services over there.
+In 2014 I started Protea Corporate Consulting with my fellow Kimbia co-founder, Thon Morse; we provided individual technical and business consulting and develop softare to solve business problems, either directly or by working with your existing or outsourced development teams.

 I keep threatening to write a book, but this hasn’t happened yet.